-- A Director puts in a work order for major renovations to their unit. - A friend of a Director is given a Notice to Appear. - An employee requests a pay raise.
+- A Director puts in a work order for major renovations to their unit. - A friend of a Director is given a Notice to Appear. - An employee requests a pay raise. - (b) Prohibited situations

-(b) Prohibited infractions

-Prohibited infractions are things that do not happen in the ordinary operation of Co-ops.
+Prohibited situations are things that do not happen in the ordinary operation of Co-ops.
 They are often illegal.
 Examples include: